 Domestic Applicant Transcript Requirement

-All students must have official, sealed transcripts sent to the Office of Admission for all college coursework completed.
+All students must have transcripts sent to the Office of Admission for all college coursework completed.
+Unofficial transcripts may be submitted at the time of application, but official, original transcripts must be submitted no later than the start of registration for your second semester.
 The transcripts sent should correlate to the schools listed on your application (Step 2).

 Former University of Florida (UF) students who haven't attended any school after UF do not need to request transcripts.

 Domestic transcripts can be sent via post or electronically.
-Request official, original transcripts from every school that you reported on the UF Graduate Application in Step 2.
+Request transcripts from every school that you reported on the UF Graduate Application in Step 2.

 Send transcripts via post to the following address: